On this page, you can find updates about our response and resources available for at-home learning or outdoor activities.

 While we were considering how to translate our place-based programming to a remote and digital learning format, it occurred to us that we had already done this 79 years go with Wakelin McNeel aka Ranger Mac, our first superintendent.
 On his radio program, “Afield with Ranger Mac”, Ranger Mac led discussions in classrooms around the state on conservation biology, observation, and student-driven discovery of the natural world.
 To remind ourselves of this tradition we’ve called this program Bringing it Back to Ranger Mac!

 The three phases build off of each other but may be used independently.
 Participate in as many or as few as you need.
 We are available to assist with implementation and integration into the curriculum.
-You can find a description of the phases and sign up here.
+Email Program Director Isabelle Herde at email@example.com to learn more or request virtual programming.

 *At this time, we only have staff and capacity to support our contracted groups in BBRM.